 - Search box

-In addition to these, you can also add a custom HTML element in the header.
+In addition to these, you can also add a custom HTML elements in the header.

-Coming to the bottom of your site, the Footer section offers to arrange widgets or menus in two rows – Footer Top and Footer Bottom.
+Coming to the bottom, the Footer section allows arranging widgets or menus in two rows – Footer Top and Footer Bottom.

 Although most premium themes offer some options to arrange header and footer elements, Neve’s attention to detail is a step ahead.